facebookresearch/demucs/README.md

 See the [release notes](./docs/release.md) for more details.

-- TBD: Added the new Hybrid Transformer Demucs models.
+- 16/11/2022: Added the new Hybrid Transformer Demucs models.
 - 30/08/2022: added reproducibility and ablation grids, along with an updated version of the paper.
 - 17/08/2022: Releasing v3.0.5: Set split segment length to reduce memory.
 Compatible with pyTorch 1.12.
 - 24/02/2022: Releasing v3.0.4: split into two stems (i.e. karaoke mode).